ToxicFrog/doom-mods/gzap/doc/compatibility.md

 These are unlikely to work well unless they have lots of keys, as otherwise everything is in logic at once.
 Even if they do have lots of keys, tuning will be necessary for the map to be playable at all.

+### Persistent hubclusters

+These are groups of levels that have bidirectional doors between them and retain their state if you leave and return to them later -- think Hexen or Faithless.
+These are not currently supported in any way and will misbehave quite badly.

 ### Single-use doors/elevators